Everything We Know About 'Mr. and Mrs. Smith' Season 2

 When will 'Mr. and Mrs. Smith' season 2 be released?

+In early 2026, it was also revealed that the show had found a new showrunner.
 According to Deadline, Severance writer and Beef executive producer Anna Ouyang Moench will now lead, taking the reins from series creator Sloane, who was tapped to helm season 2 when it was announced.
 (Sloane is now moving over to HBO to work on Big Little Lies season 3.)
-The outlet reported that Glover is still involved and some of the season is written, so fingers crossed pre-production continues to move along swimming.
-Filming is currently planned for sometime in spring or summer 2026, so if the schedule goes according to plan, we may see new episodes in winter/spring 2027.
+The outlet reported, however, that Glover is still involved.

 John and Jane in the season 1 finale.